 - When transporting dangerous goods you need training and may need a licence for both the driver and the vehicle

 - If you are transporting waste, you may also need a waste transporter’s licence.

-You must also follow certain procedures to ensure the goods are transported safely.
-There are penalties for not following these legal requirements.
+You must also observe certain requirements to ensure the goods are transported safely.
+There are penalties for not following these rules.

 Identifying dangerous goods